How Do I Get To The Wimbledon Championships?

 It takes around 25 minutes to walk from Wimbledon Station.
 Be warned, this walk is mostly uphill but will allow you to walk through Wimbledon Village, where there are many excellent restaurants, bars and cafes to sample.

 Buses to Wimbledon

-A shuttle bus service also operates from Wimbledon Station on each day of The Championships and will take you to and from the grounds.
-You can also catch the 493 bus, which for around £1.55 will drop you off close to The Championships.
+There is a shuttle bus service to and from Wimbledon Station to the Wimbledon Grounds, operating on every day of The Championships .
+You can also catch the 493 bus, which, for around £1.50, stops very close to The Championships.

 Buses and trains service Wimbledon’s stations regularly.
 Check for delays and service updates with your journey planner to ensure you don’t miss the start of the day's tennis action.

-Debenture Holders have can book a designated parking space and access an exclusive drop-off and pick-up zone.
+Debenture Ticket Holders can use an exclusive debenture drop-off and collection zone.

-The Debenture Drop-Off Zone is situated in Car Park 8 and allows Debenture Ticket Holders to be picked up and dropped off just across the road from the grounds.
+The drop off and collection zone, which is situated in Car Park 8, allows Debenture Ticket Holders to be dropped off and picked up right next to the grounds.

 From here, it’s a five-minute walk over to Gate 3, which is the main arrival hub for Debenture Holders.

 Blue badge drop-off points are also available opposite Gate 4 on Church Road or Gate 13 on Somerset Road.

 Debenture Holders can reserve parking in Car Park 8.
 Please note that only Debenture Holders can reserve parking in this area.
 Debenture Holders can reserve parking on behalf of someone they have gifted or sold a Debenture Ticket to.
 If you have bought a Debenture Ticket, you cannot directly reserve Debenture Owners parking and you should contact the Debenture Owners from whom you purchased your ticket.